kapilsh/personal-website/_posts/2018-08-26-kernel-smoothing.markdown

 from bokeh.themes import Theme from bokeh.embed import components
 ```
-Here's a handy trick if you want to use your own theme in bokeh.
+Here's a handy trick if you want to use your own theme in `bokeh`.
 I have added the theme below in the **Appendix**.

 ```python
 plot_theme = Theme("./theme.yml")